blalor/q3_qmk/keyboards/keychron/q3/rev_0121/keymaps/custom-no-via/README.md

 This is my custom keymap.

-My starting point was the `keychron/q3/q3_ansi_stm32l432_ec11` keyboard.
-I added this `custom` keymap, copying the `via` one. `config.h` changes the selection of RGB effects (based on what’s enabled in `keychron/q3/config.h`).
+My starting point was the `keychron/q3/rev_0121` keyboard.
+I added the `custom` keymap, copying the `via` one, then created this `custom-no-via` keymap and dropped VIA support. `config.h` changes the selection of RGB effects (based on what’s enabled in `keychron/q3/config.h`).
 If you compare my `keymap.c` against `via/keymap.c` you’ll see the changes I made.
-Seems to work fine with Via so far, although the first time I flashed the keyboard I lost my customizations, so back those up first.

 ## notable changes